narengan/cis/cli/cli-waf.md

 ### ARGUMENTS:
    `DNS_DOMAIN_ID` is the id of DNS domain.

-   `OWASP_PACKAGE_ID` is the package id of OWASP.
+   `OWASP_PACKAGE_ID` is the package ID of OWASP.

    `SENSITIVITY` is the sensitivity of the package.
 Valid values are: `high`, `low`, `off`.

-   `ACTION_MODE` is the action that will be taken for rules under the package.
+   `ACTION_MODE` is the action that is taken for rules under the package.
 Valid values are: `simulate`, `block`, `challenge`.

 ### OPTIONS:
    `-i, --instance`  Instance name.
-If not set, the context instance specified by `ibmcloud cis instance-set` will be used.
+If not set, the context instance specified by `ibmcloud cis instance-set` is used.

 #### Output Message:

-   * package id
+   * Package ID
-   * package name
+   * Package Name
-   * package description
+   * Package Description
-   * package detection mode
+   * Package Detection Mode
-   * domain id
+   * Domain ID
-   * package status
+   * Package Status
-   * package sensitivity
+   * Package Sensitivity
-   * package action mode
+   * Package Action Mode

 ## List WAF groups